ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 use, therefore I have declined to illustrate their usage in this blog post.

-#### Further Options Available For `get_power()`
+### There Is More Than Just Daily Data for Single Cells

+#### Retrieving Climatology

-Daily weather data are not the only data offered by this API though.
+Daily weather data are not the only data offered by this API.
 Two other options exist for the `temporal_average` parameter, INTERANNUAL and CLIMATOLOGY.
-INTERANNUAL data provide monthly averages for the same 0.5˚ x 0.5˚ grid as the daily, while CLIMATOLOGY provides 0.5˚ x 0.5˚ gridded data of a thirty year time period from January 1984 to December 2013 for the whole global surface.
+INTERANNUAL data provide monthly averages for the same 0.5˚ x 0.5˚ grid as the daily data for the time-period the user specifies, while CLIMATOLOGY provides 0.5˚ x 0.5˚ gridded data of a thirty year time period from January 1984 to December 2013.

-The CLIMATOLOGY data are the only way to get the entire surface in one go as shown here for the global annual average temperature, T2M.
+The CLIMATOLOGY data are the only way to get the entire surface in one query, but single cell and regional data are also available for this temporal average.

 ``` r
 library(raster)